TalTech-HPC-Centre/taltech-hpc-docs/docs/software/gaussian.md

 Gaussian by default executes jobs on only a single processor.

-**NB!** _If more processors are defined in `slurm` script, they will be reserved but not used._
+**NB!** _If more processors are defined in the `slurm` script, they will be reserved but not used._

 #### Parallel jobs

-To run multiple processors/cores job a number of cores should be specified.
-The number of cores can be defined via the `-p` flag (e.g. -p=4) in command line of `slurm` script or by adding the `%NprocShared` keyword into Gaussian input file (e.g. %NprocShared=4).
-For more information see [Gaussian manual](https://gaussian.com/running/).
-The number of processors requested should correspond to the number of processors requested in `slurm` script.
+To run multiple processors/cores job, a number of cores should be specified.
+The number of cores can be defined via the `-p` flag (e.g. -p=4) in the command line of the `slurm` script or by adding the `%NprocShared` keyword into the Gaussian input file (e.g. %NprocShared=4).
+For more information see the [Gaussian manual](https://gaussian.com/running/).
+The number of processors requested should correspond to the number of processors requested in the `slurm` script.

-**NB!** _More cores does not mean faster!!!
+**NB!** _More cores do not mean faster!!!
 See [benchmarks](#benchmarks-for-parallel-jobs)._

 Example of `slurm` script: